Sample-Efficient Active Learning from Human Feedback

 Aligning machine learning systems with human intent requires querying experts, but collecting high-quality feedback at scale is often prohibitively expensive.
 This talk presents active learning frameworks designed to minimize sample complexity by exploiting structure in the data and the feedback mechanism.

-The first part of the talk focuses on interactive search over hierarchies, where the goal is to locate a target node using reachability queries.
-We introduce a query selection algorithm that is robust to oracle noise, and we bound its sample complexity.
-The second part addresses classifier learning within pre-trained embedding spaces.
+The talk focuses on linear classifier learning within pre-trained embedding spaces.
 While traditional methods rely on simple labeling, we demonstrate that leveraging the embedding geometry allows for richer forms of feedback, such as rankings.
-We analyze how these richer queries significantly reduce the human feedback cost.
+We analyze how these richer queries theoretically reduce sample complexity.
+We further develop active learning strategies that explicitly balance informational value against annotation costs, leading empirically to significant cost reductions.
 The talk concludes by pointing out future avenues for more efficient human-in-the-loop learning.

 Biography